josmar-crwdstffng/angular/aio/content/tutorial/toh-pt4.md

 ## Summary

 *   You refactored data access to the `HeroService` class
-*   You registered the `HeroService` as the *provider* of its service at the root level so that it can be injected anywhere in the application
+*   You registered the `HeroService` as the *provider* of the associated service at the root level so that it can be injected anywhere in the application
 *   You used [Angular Dependency Injection](guide/dependency-injection) to inject it into a component
 *   You gave the `HeroService` `get data` method an asynchronous signature
 *   You discovered `Observable` and the RxJS `Observable` library
 *   You used RxJS `of()` to return an observable of mock heroes \(`Observable<Hero[]>`\)
-*   The component's `ngOnInit` lifecycle hook calls the `HeroService` method, not the constructor
+*   The `ngOnInit` lifecycle hook of the component calls the `HeroService` method, not the constructor
 *   You created a `MessageService` for loosely-coupled communication between classes
 *   The `HeroService` injected into a component is created with another injected service, `MessageService`